 For most children and adolescents the disease profile is less severe.
-There are currently no efficacy or safety data for children or adolescents below the age of 18 years.
+There are currently no efficacy or safety data on use of Ad26.COV.S in children or adolescents below the age of 18 years.
 Until such data are available, vaccination of individuals below 18 years of age is not routinely recommended.

-Pregnant women
+Pregnant persons

 Pregnant women with COVID-19 are at higher risk of developing severe disease, with increased risk of intensive care unit admission and invasive ventilation, compared to non-pregnant women of reproductive age.
 COVID-19 in pregnancy is also associated with an increased risk of preterm birth, and of neonates requiring neonatal intensive care.
-It may also be associated with an increased risk of maternal mortality (22-24).
-Pregnant women who are older (age 35 years and above), or have high body mass index, or have an existing comorbidity such as diabetes or hypertension, are at particular risk of severe outcomes from COVID-19.
+COVID-19 in pregnancy may also be associated with an increased risk of maternal mortality (24-26).
+Pregnant women who are older (age 35 years and above), or have high body mass index, or have an existing comorbidity such as diabetes or hypertension, are at particular risk of severe outcomes from COVID-19 (26).

-Ad26.COV2.S is a nonreplicating vaccine.
+Ad26.COV2.S is a non-replicating vaccine.
 No safety issues have been identified following vaccination of more than 1 600 pregnant women using the Ad26 vaccine platform for vaccines against other pathogens, such as the Ebola virus.
 Animal developmental and reproductive toxicity studies show no harm to the development of the foetus.
-Further studies are planned in pregnant women in the coming months, including a pregnancy sub-study and a pregnancy exposure registry (25).
-As data from these studies become available, recommendations on vaccination will be updated accordingly.
+A pregnancy sub-study and a pregnancy exposure registry are underway (27).